wsyingang/yocker/README.md

 # Yocker
-yocker is a implementio of docker
+yocker is a implemention of docker